Women's Australian rules football: Americas

 Organised women's football is played in the United States (organised by the Women's Australian Football Association) and Canada (organised by the Canada Women's Australian Football League).
 The first match in the United States was played in Kansas City in October 2003.
 A women's division was introduced to the USAFL National Championships in 2005.
 Both the U.S. national team (known as the USA Freedom) and the Canadian national team (known as the Northern Lights) have played in the Australian Football International Cup.
 Outside of those countries, an under-19s championship with male and female divisions was held in Argentina in 2007.

 Asia-Pacific

 The Canterbury AFL in Christchurch played the first official women's football match in New Zealand late in 2006.

 Also in 2006, AFL PNG (the sport's governing body in Papua New Guinea announced their first women's team (Under 16s) to take part in the Australian national women's tournament.
-It is estimated that there are around 200 women's Australian rules footballers in PNG.
+By 2016 it was estimated that there were around 200 women's Australian rules footballers in PNG.
+In 2015 women's matches began in Nauru.
+In 2018, a women's division was added to the Asian Australian Football Championships signalling all-women's matches in many countries including Singapore, Vietnam and Malaysia.
+The arrival of women's programs in Tonga, Fiji and Vanuatu saw a women's division added to the Oceania Cup as well as an Asia-Pacific women's Academy.

 In Japan, Australian rules football is played in many universities.
 Women's footy is played by the Tokyo Geckos, the Irish Galahs (Gaelic football) and Osaka Bilbies.